DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

     * items [OutputFile](#outputfile)
   * previousState [TaskState](#taskstate)
   * previousStateTransitionTime `string`: This property is not set if the task is in its initial Active state.
   * resourceFiles `array`: For multi-instance tasks, the resource files will only be downloaded to the compute node on which the primary task is executed.
+There is a maximum size for the list of resource files.
+When the max size is exceeded, the request will fail and the response error code will be RequestEntityTooLarge.
+If this occurs, the collection of ResourceFiles must be reduced in size.
+This can be achieved using .zip files, Application Packages, or Docker Containers.
     * items [ResourceFile](#resourcefile)
   * state [TaskState](#taskstate)
   * stateTransitionTime `string`